past5/we-the-ai-assistants/README.md

 1. Tajfel H.; Turner J. C. (1986).
 "The social identity theory of intergroup behaviour".
 In S. Worchel; W. G. Austin (eds.).
 Psychology of Intergroup Relations.
 Chicago IL: Nelson-Hall. pp. 7–24.

 ### Repository Contents
-- `We_the_AI_Assistants.ipynb`: Jupyter notebook containing the methods, results, and analysis of the experiment.
+- `WetheAIAssistants.ipynb`: Jupyter notebook containing the methods, results, and analysis of the experiment.
 - `outputs`: Folder containing outputs from running the notebook.
 - `SITappliedtoAI.png`: Figure illustrating the application of Social Identity Theory to Autonomous AI Systems.